Former Alexandria Police Chief Richard Wyffels Arrested, Charged With Swindling $65K From City

 Some of these items were found in Wyffels’ home, the complaint states.
 These were things like Wi-Fi gadgets, lights switches, door handles, and cameras.
 Others, such as the spotting scope, were sold through his eBay account.
 The scope, which he brought with a city credit card for nearly $5,000, he sold for roughly $3,700.
 He allegedly sold at least 10 other items over the internet totaling roughly $12,000.

 The complaint states that Wyffels used his position of power to authorize his purchases over the years, operating outside the normal processes set by the city government.
-The BCA’s investigation into the alleged fraud remains ongoing.MORE NEWS: Minnesota Legislature Approves Emergency $1M For Fight Against Bird Flu
+The BCA’s investigation into the alleged fraud remains ongoing.MORE NEWS: Man, 19, Dies In Hospital Weeks After Being Assaulted, Robbed In Downtown Minneapolis

 The Stearns County Attorney’s Office is prosecuting the case on behalf of the Douglas County Attorney’s Office, so as to protect against any conflict of interest.
 If Wyffels is convicted of the swindling charges, he faces up to 20 years in prison and/or a $100,000 fine.